 To comply with reporting and evaluation requirements established by TEA and to provide staff with information necessary to support effective program implementation decisions, AISD staff will engage in ongoing monitoring towards continuous improvement.
 Initially, AISD's Department of Program Evaluation (DPE) staff will provide program staff with baseline data pertaining to articulated program performance indicators for program planning and decision-making purposes.
-These following baseline data will be provided: a) longitudinal TAKS data, b) preliminary results from the Spring 2010 TAKS tests, c) attendance rates for each 6-week grading period, d) core course passing rates for each 6-week grading period, e) discipline rates for each 6-week grading period in the 2009-2010 school year, and c) results from the district's 2009-2010 Student and Staff Climate Surveys, and the Parent Survey.
-With exception of the survey data, the data will be disaggregated by student groups such as ethnicity, English language learner (ELL), special education (ELL), economic disadvantage status to monitor the progress of student groups.
+These following baseline data will be provided: a) longitudinal TAKS data, b) preliminary results from the Spring 2010 TAKS tests, c) attendance rates for each 6-week grading period, d) core course passing rates for each 6-week grading period, e) discipline rates for each 6-week grading period in the 2009-2010 school year, and c) results from the district's 2009-2010 Student and Staff Climate Surveys, the Parent Survey, and the High School Exit Survey.